Oil on Wood, Part III

 Add it to the lineup.©

-Also see Oil on Wood, Part I and Oil on Wood, Part II and look for a complete description of Schumacher & Co.’s Natural Interiors® Floor Finishing Program soon.
+Also see Oil on Wood, Part I and Oil on Wood, Part II.